 - We don’t know what to do on our own when we’re not leading or following a specific movement.
 We lose the groove when space opens up in the partnership.

 Learning how to groove solo is one of the best things we can do for our partner dancing.
 It improves our body awareness, musicality, improvisation, creativity, expression, confidence, and enjoyment, all of which contribute to developing a shared groove with our partners on the dance floor.
-So how do we practice grooving by ourselves?
+How do we practice grooving by ourselves?
 Below is a starting exercise to explore the fundamentals of finding groove followed by a series of increasingly more challenging exercises to find groove through improvisation.

 Finding the Groove: The Fundamentals